“I feel like I’m failing on every front.”

 - Perhaps your career’s feeling challenging.
 If you’re a business owner you might be seeing your staff experience some ups and downs, your industry might be changing, there might be other things going on.
 Within organisations there’s a lot of change happening at the moment.

-- After the past two years of going in and out of lockdown, many of our relationships are struggling.
+- After the pandemic, many of our relationships are struggling.
 Our kids are struggling; our parents are isolated; our friendships have been whittled down.

 - And it’s all taken its toll on our health, too.
-I was fascinated to read a recent article written by a doctor in the United States about the impact she’s seeing on her patients’ health – not from any one factor, but from the accumulated stress of the past 18 months.
+I was fascinated to read an article written by a doctor in the United States about the impact she’s seeing on her patients’ health – not from any one factor, but from the accumulated stress of the pandemic.

 Facing our collective burnout